HwWobbe/Wip-Main/README.md

  - fix this

 ## TtT: 2044-07:
+- -19: LzT AjT HwW
-- -07-18: test PromptSharing for LzT
+- -07-18: test PromptSharing for LzT ; HuggingFace access
 - -07-17: PDFs (via Chat) may be effective, so devise a test
   - work with GeoSpatial
     - try introducing Haversine and Rays